AdobeDocs/analytics.en/help/components/dimensions/compatibility.md

 ### Nielsen Integration

-For more information on how to implement this integration, see the [Nielsen Extension](https://exchange.adobe.com/experiencecloud.details.101361.html).
+For more information on how to implement this integration, see the [Nielsen Extension](https://exchange.adobe.com/apps/ec/101361) on the Adobe Exchange.

 |Dimension name (visible in Analytics UI)|Dimension ID (used in API requests)|
 |--- |--- |